plagiagia/Data-Analysis/ETL_Pipeline/README.md

 problem now is that the JSON is deep nested.
 That means we have dictionaries nested into the data which we have to iterate again to receive the key, value pairs.
 If we read the data as it is it will look like this:

 ![Deep nested JSON](images/example_01.png)

-Clearly we can see there are columns with dictionaries as entries.
-That's we can fix using a more complex way to read the JSON file.
+We can see there are columns with dictionaries as entries.
+That's what we can fix using a more complex way to read the JSON file.

    ```python